Glass Trinity, Chapter 11: Bonds of Fate

 He saw the chains hurtling toward him and jumped to meet them.
 They wrapped around each of his arms, and Mito yanked back on them as hard as she could.
 Madara soared through the air just as the Kyuubi's jaws began to glow with otherworldly power.

 Massive gates decorated with snarling demon faces and thicker than fifteen men lined up at arm's length sprang up from the earth, towering higher even than the Kyuubi itself.
-One after another, they were raised from the earth at a distance in succession.
+One after another, they were raised from the earth in succession.
 Madara soared over them as Mito brought him closer and closer.
 Just as the final gate rose in front of Hashirama, Mito pulled Madara down to the ground beside them, where he landed with a grunt.
 She released him from her chains, and his arms smoked through his armor.
 They locked eyes, and a split second later the world erupted in a symphony of light and sound as the Kyuubi fired its massive attack through Hashirama's demon gates.

 "Well, well.
 I suppose you weren't the leader of the Ten Heroes for no reason.
 But you still can't beat me with your old tricks, Sarutobi," Saizō said.
 "Perhaps taking up arms with the Senju has only made you even more obsolete than you were before."